ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Analog or PWM input pin that rangefinder is connected to\.
 Airspeed ports can be used for Analog input\, AUXOUT can be used for PWM input\.
 When using analog pin 103\, the maximum value of the input in 3\.3V\.
+For PWM input\, the pin must be configured as a digital GPIO\, see the Wiki\'s \"GPIOs\" section for details\.

 +---------------------------------------+